HLammers/cybo-drummer/README.md

 ##### PRG 3/3 – Program: Bank Select
 ![screenshot of program page 3/3](/screenshots/prg_3.png)
 #### IN (Input)
+Use the input page to review or edit input port assignments, input device setting, input trigger settings and input preset settings
 ##### IN 1/3 – Input Ports
 ![screenshot of input page 1/3](/screenshots/in_1.png)
 ##### IN 2/3 – Input Devices/Triggers